-Inbound Voice Handle Time (minutes) vs. Average Cost per Voice Contact
+Inbound Voice Handle Time (minutes) vs. Average Price per Voice Contact

-As average handle time increases, cost per contact will increase.
-This is because the Service Desk is a labor-intensive function, so agent compensation represents the largest category of costs.
-The longer that the agents spend handling each contact, the higher the average cost per contact will be.
+As average handle time increases, price per contact will tend to increase.
+This is because the Service Desk is a labor-intensive function, so agent compensation represents the largest category of costs for a service provider.
+The longer that the agents will spend handling each contact, the higher the average price per contact will need to be.

-Voice Agent Utilization vs. Average Cost per Voice Minute
+Voice Agent Utilization vs. Average Price per Voice Minute

-As agent utilization increases, the average cost per minute tends to decrease.
+As agent utilization increases, the average price per minute tends to decrease.
 Utilization is a measure of productivity.
 It measures how much of an agent's time on the job is spent actually handling contacts.
-With higher productivity, each agent can handle a larger number of contacts, which lowers the average cost for each of those contacts.
+With higher productivity, each agent can handle a larger number of contacts, which should lead to a lower average price for each of those contacts.